maddy9859/devlog/_posts/2013-12-29-Grunt-CSSRazor-Tool-For-CSS.md

 Naturally we spend quite some time optimizing our apps and tools.
-If you have done performance Audits for your App/Websites in Chrome Devtools or similar applications you must have noticed it always complains about the usused CSS rules.
+If you have done performance Audits for your App/Websites in Chrome Devtools or similar applications you must have noticed it always complains about the unused CSS rules.

 Well this is annoying because of two reasons:

 - It consumes your bandwidth during network transfer and delays the rendering of the webpage.
 - There isn't much tooling available to solve this issue and with more use of CSS frameworks like Bootstrap/Foundation this problem just multiplies.

-In order to solve that Issue, Ruben started working on a Grunt task runner that basically takes your css file, crawl up your webpage url and then filter the css rules that are present in that webpage.It uses phantomjs to simulate the browsers interaction.
+In order to solve that Issue, [Ruben](http://github.com/rubenstolk) started working on a Grunt task runner that basically takes your css file, crawl up your webpage url and then filter the css rules that are present in that webpage.It uses phantomjs to simulate the browsers interaction.
 In short, it produces